Bristlebird

 The bristlebirds are a family of passerine birds, Dasyornithidae.
 There are three species in one genus, Dasyornis.
-The family is endemic to the south-east coast and south-west corner of Australia.
+The family is endemic to the south-east coastal regions and south-west corner of Australia, but each species occupies a mostly disjunct and restricted range of its own.
+They are primarily ground-scampering, though they can fly short distances, and it is primarily in dense coastal scrub that they forage on foot for their food.
+They are also more often heard than seen, having sweet and resonant calls with a metallica character; two of the three species are endangered.

+The family now comprises three species: Eastern, Rufous and Western bristlebirds.
+At least three subspecies have been identified in the family: the critically endangered northern subspecies monoides of the Eastern bristlebird; the likely extinct dune-dwelling litoralis of the Rufous Bristlebird; and the newly-discovered subspecies caryochrous of the Rufous bristlebird, which occurs in open eucalyptus forest with dense understorey in the Otway range.

 The genus Dasyornis was sometimes placed in the Acanthizidae or, as a subfamily, Dasyornithinae, along with the Acanthizinae and Pardalotinae, within an expanded Pardalotidae, before being elevated to full family level by Christidis & Boles (2008).

 Taxonomy and systematics

 Taxa accepted or described by Schodde & Mason (1999) include, with their estimated conservation status:

 Once placed within various Northern Hemisphere lineages (such as Old World warblers or Old World flycatchers), the Dasyornithidae's closest relatives are now known to be Australian endemics such as the pardalotes and honeyeaters.
 Although their exact position within the Australasian basal lineages of passerines is not fully resolved, Marki et al.’s 2017 study, the first to sample and sequence molecular data for all three species of bristlebirds, placed them within the ecologically diverse infra-order Meliphagides (formerly known as Meliphagoidea).
 This lineage consists of five families: Maluridae (fairywrens and allies), Acanthizidae (thornbills and gerygones), Meliphagidae (honeyeaters), Pardalotidae (pardalotes) and Dasyornithidae (bristlebirds).
-While other families within this grouping are highly speciose e.g. the Meliphagidae (honeyeaters) with 187 species, Dasyornis broadbenti, D. brachypterus and D. longirostris are only three known species of bristlebirds.
-Marki et al. found strong support for D. broadbenti as sister lineage to D. brachypterus and D. longirostris, having diverged from its relatives in the mid-Miocene ca.13 Mya and that D. brachypterus and D. longirostris diverged in the early Pliocene, ca. 5 Mya.
-They infer from this that genetic divergences within the family may be greater than their similar morphologies might suggest and urge denser sampling to explore the possibility of overlooked cryptic species.
+While other families within this grouping are highly speciose (e.g.: the Meliphagidae (honeyeaters) family, with 187 species), Dasyornis broadbenti, D. brachypterus and D. longirostris are the only three known species of bristlebirds.
+Marki et al. found strong support for D. broadbenti as sister lineage to D. brachypterus and D. longirostris, having diverged from its relatives in the mid-Miocene (ca.13 Mya), with D. brachypterus and D. longirostris diverging in the early Pliocene (ca. 5 Mya).
+They infer from this that genetic divergences within the family may be greater than their similar morphologies might suggest, and urge denser sampling to explore the possibility of overlooked cryptic species.